reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-spring-boot-info-endpoint.md

 }
 ```

-**If you want to exclude any of the properties** that too is possible using the `excludeInfoProperties`.
+**If you want to exclude any of the properties** that is possible using the `excludeInfoProperties` configuration.
 Let's see how to exclude the `artifact` property:
 ```xml
 <configuration>
   <excludeInfoProperties>